ChemCryst/crystals/newdocs/interface/menus.rst

 Filter Reflections
 ^^^^^^^^^^^^^^^^^^
 The systematic absences are the only reflections rejected by CRYSTALS.
 However, it is possible to filter out reflections on the fly according to preset conditions.
-These can be removed or altered at any time.
+These conditions can be removed or altered at any time.
 |br|\
 The user is recommended to experiment with filtering in order to obtain optimal results.
 |br|\